laurakond/artly-api/README.md

 **Please remember** to check that your DEBUG in the settings.py file is set to FALSE before deploying to Heroku.

+- Log in to Heroku.
+- Click 'Create new App'.
+- Write a unique project name and select your region from the drop down.
+- Select 'Settings' tab.
+- Click on 'Reveal Config Vars' button
+- Enter the following key/value pairs:
+    - ALLOWED_HOST: add your allowed host url from settings.py
+    - CLIENT_ORIGIN: add your front-end deployed url
+    - CLIENT_ORIGIN_DEV: add your front-end local environment url
+    - CLOUDINARY_URL: add your cloudinary api key from env.py
+    - DATABASE_URL: add your database url
+    - DISABLE_COLLECTSTATIC: set to '1'
+    - SECRET_KEY: add your secret key from env.py
+- Click on the 'Deploy' tab to the left of the 'Settings' tab
+- Select Github (or other platform if you are using another one) to connect to Heroku.
+- Type out your project name in the 'Deployment method' section and select your project repository
+- Once connected, scroll to the bottom and click 'Deploy Branch' button
+- When it has finished deploying, click on the 'View' button below or 'Open App' at the top right corner
+- If the deployment was successful you will be taken to the deployed site.

 [Return to Table of Contents](#table-of-contents)